sparkflows/sparkflows-docs/docs/jupyter-guide/analytical-apps/creating-jupyter-notebook-connection.rst

   * **Global**  : Everyone has access to these connections.
   * **Group**   : Users belonging to the group have access to these connections.
+  * **Project** : Users having access to the project have access to these connections.

 Below are the steps to create Jupyter Notebook Connection: